oenzoferrari/50sec/README.md

 # 50sec
 #### Video Demo:  https://youtu.be/9nmyVIbDnQM
-#### Description: A safe way to store and generate strong passwords in the Cloud
+#### Description: A safe way to store and generate strong passwords in the Cloud.
+This project makes use of two-way cyphering and hashing techinics to safely handle passwords in the Cloud.
+All the client-side authentication is handled by JWT tokens, and React Contexts to listen to cookies changing every 100ms.
+The database chosen was MongoDB, the frontend framework was React (Next.js) and the backend was built entirely in Node.js

 <br/>